SEKOIA-IO/documentation/docs/operation_center/actions.md

 ### External Data Enrichers

 Most of the time an analyst uses external tools in order to better understand the severity of the alert.
-> If you have subscribed to one or more of the following online tools, you should be able to get an API key, an simply use it on your playbooks.
+> If you have subscribed to one or more of the following online tools, you should be able to get an API key, and simply use it on your playbooks.

 ##### IKnowWhatYouDownload
 The module allows to request information such as: